Frequently Asked Questions

 What majors are offered?
 What’s the most popular major?

 The University of Delaware offers over 150 majors and over 100 minors to our undergraduate students.
-Some of our most popular programs include Biological Science, Psychology, Business Undeclared, and University Studies – Undeclared.
+Some of our most popular programs include Finance, Nursing, Marketing, Exercise Science, Mechanical Engineering and UST.

 When do I select my first semester classes?